-AgKnowledge gives local community leaders a unique, hands-on experience to see the inner working of the agriculture industry.
+AgKnowledge is a 9 month executive course that gives local community leaders a unique, hands-on experience to see the inner working of the agriculture industry.
+Now entering it’s 15th year!

-We work with local foodservice directors to help find effective solutions to getting more fresh produce in our schools.
+We provided 90 salad bars and worked with local food service directors to help find effective solutions to getting more fresh produce in our schools.

 The people who have dedicated their lives to providing healthy and nutritious food to the world are a unique bunch.
 In an industry of ever-changing technology and sophistication, their word is still their bond.
 They are generous, and they sincerely care about the quality of their products and services.